payz404/Ez-Apple/README.md

 # Ez-Apple
-Apple Mail Valid
+Apple Valid Mail

 How To Use:

-•first install a module requests, colorama
+•First install a module requests, colorama

-$pip3 install requests
+$ pip install requests

-$ pip3 install colorama
+$ pip install colorama

+$ python App.py

 Note: This program is built in python 3, Use Python3 to run this program